-Trimethoprim is an antibiotic known as a dihydrofolate reductase inhibitor, which is used to treat bacterial infection, and will not work for viral infection such as flu.
+Trimethoprim is an antibiotic known as a dihydrofolate reductase inhibitor, which is used to treat bacterial infection.
 It works by inhibiting the production of folic acid by bacteria at the site of infection, preventing bacteria from being able to grow and spread.

 Trimethoprim will usually make you feel better within a few days.
 However, like all antibiotics, it is vital that you complete the full course prescribed to you, even if you feel better to avoid developing a resistant infection.
 If you’ve finished the course and you’re not feeling any better, it’s important to see your GP as you may need a longer course of trimethoprim or an alternative treatment.

 Trimethoprim is primarily used to treat bacterial infections in the urinary tract.
 In some cases, it can be used for long-term prevention of recurrent UTIs.
 It can also be used to treat chest infections and acne.

-The inactive ingredients in Trimethoprim are colloidal silicon dioxide, lactose, macrogol, magnesium stearate, povidone, sodium starch glycollate, stearic acid, and microcrystalline cellulose (E460).
+The inactive ingredients in trimethoprim are colloidal silicon dioxide, lactose, macrogol, magnesium stearate, povidone, sodium starch glycollate, stearic acid and E460.

-Please Note: Different manufacturers of generic Trimethoprim can use different inactive ingredients in their drugs that those listed above.
+Please note: different manufacturers of generic Trimethoprim can use different inactive ingredients in their drugs than those listed above.

-Always take Trimethoprim as instructed by a doctor or pharmacist.
+Always take trimethoprim as instructed by a healthcare professional.
 Swallow the tablet or tablets at the same times each day with a glass of water.
-If you take more Trimethoprim than you should, contact a doctor immediately.
+If you take more trimethoprim than you should, contact a doctor immediately.
 If you forget to take a dose, take it as soon as you remember and then take your next dose at the usual time.
 Never take a double dose to make up for a missed one.

-Like all medications, Trimethoprim can cause side effects in some patients.
-If you experience any of the following rare but severe side effects, stop taking Trimethoprim and seek immediate medical attention:
+If you experience any of the following rare but severe side effects, stop taking trimethoprim and seek immediate medical attention:

-Before taking Trimethoprim, speak to your doctor if:
+Before taking Trimethoprim, speak to your doctor if you:

 Trimethoprim should not be used during pregnancy.